Oluwakemi-moyin/LITA_DB-DATA-ANALYSIS/README.md

 ### Conclusion
 ---
 These are my recommendations;
 1. The Company should focus on ways of generating more sales from the Service plan since that is the best performing plan.
-More Sales will lead to greater Revenue for the Company.
+More Sales will lead to greater Revenue for the
+   Company.
 These could be through Sales Promos, Discounts,etc.
 2. Implementation of ways to increase sales in the North Central region which can help boost the region's total revenue.
+3. The company needs to decide if Printer sales as a line of business is profitable to the company and if it is worth continuing, as it brought in the lowest revenue in both years in review.

 ## Region by Units Sold